kelidas/ROG/cpp/README.md

 $ ./rog_lengths 2 3
 ```

-- read results stored in binary files using `numpy` package
+- read results stored in binary files using Python and `numpy` package
+- `lens` data contains integer differences and real distances have to be evaluated as `np.sqrt(lens) / n`

 ```python
 import numpy as np